zhshao312/algos-assignment-greedy-and-graphs/README.md

 #### (d) In the file FastestRoutePublicTransit.java, how would you use the existing code to help you implement your algorithm?
 The existing code only handles one piece of data per edge, so describe some modifications.
 #### (e) What's the current complexity of "shortestTime" given V vertices and E edges?
 How would you make the "shortestTime" implementation faster?
 Describe any algorithm changes or data structure changes.
 What's the complexity of the optimal implementation?
 #### (g) Code!
 In the file FastestRoutePublicTransit.java, in the method "myShortestTravelTime", implement the algorithm you described in part (a) using your answers to (d).
 Don't need to implement the optimal data structure.
 #### (g) Extra credit (15 points): I haven't set up the test cases for "myShortestTravelTime", which takes in 3 matrices.
-Set up those three matrices to make a test case for your myShortestTravelTime method.
+Set up those three matrices (first, freq, length) to make a test case for your myShortestTravelTime method.
 Make a call to your method from main passing in the test case you set up.

 #### Turn in: In your write-up file you should have answers to parts: a-e!
 Coding part f and (optional) g in the file FastestRoutePublicTransit.java